The structure and composition of natural carbonaceous fullerene containing mineral Shungite

 According to the data obtained, on the absorption capacity of the mineral, it was discovered that shungite loses its effectiveness before the highly activated carbon begins to filter in the first stage of filtration.
 But, within 24hours, the natural shungite starts to purify water at a very high but constant rate because of its catalytic characteristic.

 Also, shungite can remove free radicals from water 30 times more than activated carbon.
 Hence reduces the effect that might have caused by chlorine and its derivatives to human health.
-Besides, it’s capable of purifying sewage water by adsorbing on the surface of the contaminants hence removing color and turbidity.
+Besides, it’s capable of purifying sewage water by adsorbing on the surface of the contaminants hence removing colour and turbidity.
 As a result, it provides water with high organoleptic qualities and filling it with both macro and microelements.

 Furthermore, the bactericidal property of the mineral helps in fighting against pathogens present in water; thus, used in water purification and treatment technologies.

 From the researched data, fullerene containing natural shungite mineral has a significant practical application in a variety of industries as well as branches of science.
 Also, it can act as a substitute for carbon soot especially during the production of composition and construction materials, fillers, paints, and rubber.
 Fullerenes found in shungite mineral can also act as an alternative to the highly activated carbon during water treatment.
 The effectiveness of using shungite is due to its unique properties such as catalytic, adsorption, regenerative, and antibacterial, healthy to the environment with low cost of manufactured materials, and the existence of large domestic raw material site of the mineral deposit.
-All these features are a more significant contribution to further the expounding of shungite mineral and a lot of materials basing on it.
+All these features are a more significant contribution to further the expounding of shungite mineral and a lot of materials basing on them.

 View full-text https://rspublication.com/ijst/dec13/2.pdf